 Consultation on advancing New Zealand’s energy transition

-Submissions due: 02 November 2023, 5pm
+Submissions closed: 02 November 2023, 5pm

-We’re seeking feedback on policy that will set the direction and pace of change for energy in New Zealand.
+In late 2023, we sought feedback on policy that will set the direction and pace of change for energy in New Zealand.

 About this consultation

-The consultations include:
+The consultations included:

 • a plan for managing the gas industry’s transition to a low emissions future